-To be confirmed The subject was last discussed on 18 February 2014.
-Members were advised that no consensus was reached by LAB on whether medical certificates issued by chiropractors should be recognized under labour Noting that the Chiropractors Council of legislation.
-Hong Kong ("CCHK") had set up a "Committee on Issue of Sick Leave Certificates" and a "Committee on Review of the Code of Practice" to study the formulation and drafting of guidelines for the issuance of sick leave certificates and to consider including provisions on handling medical records in their Code of Practice respectively, members agreed that pending the work progress of the two committees concerned, the Panel would revisit the issue and receive views from deputations including CCHK at a future meeting.
+The subject was last discussed on 18 February 2014.
+Members were advised that no consensus was reached by LAB medical on whether certificates issued bv chiropractors should be recognized under labour legislation.
+Noting that the Chiropractors Council of Hong Kong ("CCHK") had set up a "Committee on Issue of Sick Leave Certificates" and a "Committee on Review of the Code of Practice" to study the formulation and drafting of guidelines for the issuance of sick leave certificates and to consider including provisions on handling medical records in their Code of Practice respectively, members agreed that pending the work progress of the two committees concerned, the Panel would revisit the issue and receive views from deputations including CCHK at a future meeting.